claudyus/digikey-barcode-reader/README.rst

 Digikey barcode reader
 =========================

-This script is used to retrieve information from the web from the digikey label barcode.
+A python script to retrieve information about digikey components using bag barcode

 Usage
 -------